 - Print photos every month OR print a photo book (our favorite place to print photos is Mixbook but I also signed up for a monthly chatbooks subscription for my mom and wish I ha).

 - Take more photos.
 Or take less photos.

-- Get professional photos of your family taken (if you’re in Orange County, I offer portrait packages here!).
+- Get professional photos of your family taken (if you’re in Orange County, I offer Orange County portrait and newborn photography packages here!).